iGPSport SR30 Review: Just Another Cycling Radar?

 Based on my testing, it lasted almost 17 hours (compared to the claimed 18 hours), making it the best cycling radar in terms of battery life.

-It gave me 1-3 false positives per hour of riding, which is more than Varia but less than other cycling radars.
-However, it has never missed a car*, so I consider it reliable.
+At first, it gave me 1-3 false positives per hour of riding, which was more than Varia but less than other cycling radars.
+However, after one firmware update, it started to perform worse, resulting in 2 to 3 times as many false positives.
+These are pretty annoying.
+Luckily, it has never missed a car*, so I consider it reliable.

 *Please remember that it cannot detect cars faster than 120km/h (74mph).
 This can be an issue on straight roads where drivers ride over the speed limit.